 Click here for a full copy of the report and to access previous years.

-NB: As at April 2019 these are the most up to date statistics for spinal cord injury in Australia
+NB: As at March 2021 these are the most up to date statistics for spinal cord injury in Australia.

 Statistics on how many people in Australia have an SCI vary